Biography

 When the ALP was returned to Government in March 1983, Mr Keating became Treasurer, a position he held until 1991.

-This role saw Mr Keating implement far-reaching economic reforms, including the progressive deregulation of the financial sector, the float of the Australian dollar, extensive tax reform and the dismantling of many protectionist barriers.
+This role saw Mr Keating implement far-reaching economic reforms, including the progressive deregulation of the financial sector, the float of the Australian dollar, extensive tax reform and the dismantling of many protectionist barriers and tariffs.
 These reforms assisted the expansion of the Australian economy.
 He was responsible for deregulating the airline and telecommunications industries and for establishing a national framework for power.

 Mr Keating became Prime Minister in December 1991 and led the ALP to an historic fifth term of Government in March 1993.
 As Prime Minister he continued his progressive reform program which included the establishment of a National Training Authority, a national superannuation scheme to redress low national savings and labour market and training reforms which addressed Australia's long-term unemployment problems.